Welcome to my personal publishing project where I present articles, essays and fiction I have written over the years.

 Places I Remember

-Descriptions of some of the places I have been over the years.
+Descriptions of some of the places I have experienced over the years.

 History Matters

+My claimn to be a historian derives from a Master of Arts degree in 'History of Ideas' awarded in 2012 by Birkbeck, University of London.
 My interests are the radical history of London and the history of the East India Company.
-My credentials as a historian derive from a Master of Arts degree in 'History of Ideas' awarded in 2012 by Birkbeck, University of London.

 Charles Bradlaugh: Early Days of a Victorian Radical